Probabilistic programming

 pyprob is a PyTorch-based library for probabilistic programming and inference compilation.
 The main focus of this library is on coupling existing simulation codebases with probabilistic inference with minimal intervention.

-The main advantage of pyprob, compared against other probabilistic programming languages like Pyro, is a fully automatic amortized inference procedure based on importance sampling. pyprob only requires a generative model to be specified.
+The main advantage of pyprob, compared against other probabilistic programming languages like Pyro, is a fully automatic amortised inference procedure based on importance sampling. pyprob only requires a generative model to be specified.
 Particularly, pyprob allows for efficient inference using inference compilation which trains a recurrent neural network as a proposal network.

 In Pyro such an inference network requires the user to explicitly define the control flow of the network, which is due to Pyro running the inference network and generative model sequentially.
 However, in pyprob the generative model and inference network runs concurrently.
 Thus, the control flow of the model is directly used to train the inference network.
 This alleviates the need for manually defining its control flow.